-Defending Childhood, the Attorney General's Initiative on children exposed to violence, will build on and incorporate the knowledge gained through research, programs, and demonstration initiatives that have addressed this problem over the past decade.
-The Initiative will feature a comprehensive effort to demonstrate the impact of a coordinated, multi-disciplinary approach to identifying successful policies and practices that address the trauma and harm that children exposed to violence experience in their homes, communities, and schools.
-Prevention, intervention, treatment, and community organizing strategies will be integrated to provide a comprehensive continuum of care to children and teens, ages 0 through 17.
-The ultimate goals of the Defending Childhood Initiative are to reduce the severity of violence, reduce the frequency of violence, reduce the short- and long-term traumatic impact of violence, increase community safety and accountability, improve the response to children exposed to violence, and improve the safety and well-being of children.
+The Defending Childhood Initiative features a comprehensive effort to identify successful policies and practices that address the trauma and harm that children exposed to violence experience in their homes, communities, and schools.
+The Defending Childhood Initiative will discuss prevention, intervention, treatment, and community organizing strategies to provide source materials for communities to design and implement a comprehensive continuum of care for children and teens, from birth through age 17, who have been exposed to violence.
+The ultimate goals of the Defending Childhood Initiative are to reduce the severity of violence, reduce the frequency of violence, reduce the short- and long-term traumatic impact of violence, increase community safety and accountability, improve the response to children exposed to violence.
+To this end, this solicitation fully supports the work of the Task Force and the Defending Childhood hearings.